-5 It exists three types of NOx [18,19]:
+4 It exists three types of NOx [18,19]:

-Thermal NOx - combination of the nitrogen from the air ingested in an engine with the O and OH radicals produced by the combustion/flame.
-At temperatures well below 1300°C, much smaller concentrations of thermal NOx are produced.
+- Thermal NOx combination of the nitrogen from the air ingested in an engine with the O and OH radicals produce by the combustion/flame.
+At temperatures well below 1300°C, much smaller concentrations of thermal NOx are produced. - Fuel NOx produced when a fuel contained nitrogen is combusted, it results from oxidation of the already-ionized nitrogen contained in the fuel.

-Fuel NOx - produced when a fuel containing nitrogen is combusted, resulting from oxidation of the already-ionized nitrogen contained in the fuel.
-Prompt NOx - Prompt NOx is formed from molecular nitrogen in the air combining with fuel in fuel-rich conditions which exist, to some extent, in all combustions.
-This nitrogen then oxidizes along with the fuel and becomes NOx during combustion, just like fuel NOx.
+• Prompt NOx - Prompt NOx is formed from molecular nitrogen in the air combining with fuel in fuel-rich conditions which exist, to some extent, in all combustion.
+This nitrogen then oxidizes along with the fuel and becomes NOx during combustion, just like fuel NOx